CORPORATE GOVERNANCE POLICY

-- Devotion of Adequate Time.
+- Mandatory Retirement Age.
+No person shall be eligible for election, reelection, appointment or reappointment to the Board if such person has reached seventy-two (72) years of age or older on or prior to such election, reelection, appointment or reappointment to the Board.
+Devotion of Adequate Time.
 The Board recognizes that it is important that each director have the requisite time to devote to the oversight of the Company’s business.
 The Company does not have a policy limiting the number of other public company boards of directors upon which a director may sit, in general.
 However, the Governance and Nominating Committee shall consider the number of other public company boards and other boards (or comparable governing bodies) on which a prospective nominee or a director is a member.
 Each director shall provide notice to, and receive approval from, the Chair of the Governance and Nominating Committee in advance of accepting an invitation to serve on another public company board of directors.
 However, no such approval shall be necessary for the director’s continued service on any public company board of directors on which such director was serving on the date such director joined the Board.

 - Although the Company does not impose a limit on outside directorships, it does recognize the substantial time commitments attendant to Board membership and expects that the members of its Board be fully committed to devoting all such time as is necessary to fulfill their Board responsibilities, both in terms of preparation for, and attendance and participation at, meetings.

 - In addition, in recognition of the enhanced time commitments associated with membership on a public company's audit committee, the Board has adopted a policy that no member of the Audit and Examination Committee may serve simultaneously on the audit committees of more than two other public companies.